hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 $$ p \Rightarrow ((p \Rightarrow p) \Rightarrow p)$$

 Indeed, this holds for 'different reasons' for different (standard) valuations of $p$.
-It is thus a theorem of propositional logic, and by completeness is provable
+It is thus a theorem of propositional logic, and by completeness is provable with the first three axiom schema.

 ## BVMs in first-order logic